Webinar: David Long on the Future of BDC | July 16th | 5 AM PST

 Dealership Lead Response Benchmarks: Where Does Your Store Stand?

 What is a good lead response time SLA for a car dealership?
-High performers benchmark against three specific tiers.
+High performers BDC metrics against three specific tiers.
 High-performing dealerships do not define their lead response standards loosely; they measure against specific metrics and hold their teams accountable to them.

 Here’s what high-performing dealerships measure: